nelsonpecora/magfest-radios/README.md

 ## Usage

-To start the script, simply type `npm start`.
+To start the script, simply type `./radio`.

 There are a few options.
 You can type a number or use arrow-up and arrow-down keys to select the option you want, then press enter.
 If you make a mistake, you can press `ESC` at any time to go back to the last screen/entry.